equinor/ert/docs/rst/manual/keywords/index.rst

 .. _rsh_host:
 .. topic:: RSH_HOST

-	You can run the forward model in enkf on workstations using remote-shell commands.
-To use the RSH queue system you must first set a list of computers which enkf can use for running jobs:
+	You can run the forward model on workstations using remote-shell commands.
+To use the RSH queue system you must first set a list of computers which ERT can use for running jobs:

 	::

 		RSH_HOST   computer1:2  computer2:2   large_computer:8

-	Here you tell enkf that you can run on three different computers: computer1, computer2 and large_computer.
-The two first computers can accept two jobs from enkf, and the last can take eight jobs.
+	Here you tell ERT that you can run on three different computers: computer1, computer2 and large_computer.
+The two first computers can accept two jobs, and the last can take eight jobs.
 Observe the following when using RSH:

-	You must have passwordless login to the computers listed in RSH_HOST otherwise it will fail hard. enkf will not consider total load on the various computers;
+	You must have passwordless login to the computers listed in RSH_HOST otherwise it will fail hard.
+ERT does not consider total load on the various computers;
 	if have said it can take two jobs, it will get two jobs, irrespective of the existing load.